Abdoulaye Diakité: Career

 In 1968, Diakité officially joined the National Ballet of Senegal.
 For the next 18 years until 1986, he traveled the world as their lead soloist.
 Upon completion of his last tour, Diakité chose to stay in the United States and make his home away from home in Oakland, California.

 During the early 1990s in the Bay Area, Diakité founded Tambacounda Productions and co-founded Ceedo Senegalese Dance Company.

-He subsequently initiated a variety of recordings, performances, and activities.
+He subsequently initiated a variety of recordings, performances, and activities including on an episode of Northern Exposure.
 The largest activity was the Tambacounda West African Drum and Dance Camp, founded in 1996 and held annually for a number of years.
 The summer camp was the first of its kind and deemed an inspiration to the expansion of West African drumming and dance in the United States.

 Diakité frequently visited Santa Cruz, California in the 1990s where he inspired the founding of the West African drum shop Drumskull Drums.
 He instructed and guided many future djembe teachers affiliated with the shop.
 His educational philosophy embraced Jebe Bara or "unity of the drum."
 Diakité often spoke of spiritual aspects related to this in his djembe classes.

 In October 2008, Diakité was hospitalized with carbon monoxide poisoning and subsequently faced health-related challenges.
-A benefit concert featuring Leon Mobley was held on February 20, 2009 in Berkeley, California.
+A benefit concert featuring Leon Mobley was held on February 20, 2009, in Berkeley, California.
 Though disabled by his medical condition, Diakité continued drumming and teaching devoted students until his death in 2018.